Corvus-AI/Text-to-Image/README.md

 # Text-to-Image Colab Notebooks Collection
 None of these notebooks are mine !
-I have tried to credit the creater wherever possible .
+I have tried to credit the creators wherever possible .
 Please raise an Issue if your work hasnt been credited or if you want it to be removed from this list .
-The original notebooks have not been edited in any manner and credit the creator .
+The original notebooks have not been edited in any manner.
 Huge thanks to Katherine Crowson - https://github.com/crowsonkb and Adverb - https://twitter.com/advadnoun

 - VQGAN+CLIP (z+quantize method with augs, English notebook) : https://colab.research.google.com/drive/1Zx38waUmaF3bk8ejjB21HzGiuAOnX4PD?usp=sharing